tshort/PooledElements.jl/README.md

 * `Pool` -- A container for elements.
 * `PooledElement` -- A general element that uses a `Pool` for storage.
-* `PooledString` -- An AbstractString that uses a `Pool{AbstractString}` for storage.
+* `PooledString` -- An `AbstractString` that uses a `Pool{AbstractString}` for storage.
-* `PooledStringArray` -- An AbstractArray{AbstractString} that uses a vector of integers to reference a pool of strings.
+* `PooledStringArray` -- An `AbstractArray{AbstractString}` that uses a vector of integers to reference a pool of strings.

 A global string pool is also provided, and many of the PooledString and PooledStringArray methods default to using this global pool.

+Many of the features of pools and pooled elements are similar to categorical types from [CategoricalData.jl](https://github.com/johnmyleswhite/CategoricalData.jl).
+Pools and pooled elements contain an ID in the type to try to prevent objects from mixing with the wrong pool.

 The PooledElement, PooledString, and PooledStringArray all support `null` values.
 A `null` is indicated when the reference to the Pool associated with the element or array is zero.
 Many of the `Nullable` methods from Base and NullableArrays are supported (like `isnull` and `nullify!`).